Democrat to debate with rare shot at governor's race win

 SIOUX FALLS, S.D.
 (AP) - The first debate in South Dakota's race for governor comes as Republican Kristi Noem is trying to punch holes in hard-charging Democrat Billie Sutton's moderate image.

 Noem, a four-term congresswoman, is favored to become the conservative state's first female governor.
-But Sutton got a boost in the past week with endorsements that included the state's largest newspaper, the Sioux Falls Argus Leader, and the nonpartisan Cook Political Report recently moved the race into tossup territory.
+But Sutton got a boost in the past week with several notable endorsements, including the backing of the state's largest newspaper, the Sioux Falls Argus Leader.

-Here's a look at some issues likely to come up at Tuesday evening's debate on KELO-TV:
+Here's a look at some issues that are likely to come up during Tuesday evening's debate on KELO-TV:

 POLITICAL SWIPES